 How could these changes affect businesses?

 For larger companies, these changes could be significant.
-As many manufacturers reformulated their products to be below the 5g threshold, reducing the limit further would mean two things: either reformulate the product to be below the new limit, or pay the tax.
+As many manufacturers reformulated their products to be below the 5g threshold, reducing the limit further could mean two things: either reformulate the product to be below the new limit, or pay the tax.

 The cost of either of these outcomes could be high.
 Back in 2018, Irn Bru producers AG Barr spent £1.4 million reformulating their drinks to avoid the SDIL.